Winter Road Maintenance

 Sidewalks adjacent to City-owned facilities, pedestrian overpasses, bridge walkways and high-pedestrian Downtown streetscaping locations are cleared after a snow event according to the Sidewalk Clearing Bylaw.
-Lit asphalt park pathways are cleared of snow within 48 hours after a snowstorm ends.
+Asphalt park pathways with street lighting are cleared of snow within 48 hours after a snowstorm ends.

 To help improve public safety and mobility, the Bylaw requires residential sidewalks to be clear of snow and ice within 48 hours after a snowfall, and sidewalks in certain commercial and suburban areas to be cleared within 24 hours after a snowfall.
 It is the responsibility of the property owner to ensure sidewalks are clear and the snow is placed on private property, not onto the street.